laurie-platt/ward_profiler/README.md

 ## Sheffield ward profiler

 An app allowing users to visualise indicators for the 28 Sheffield wards categorised by theme.
-The choropleth map and lollipop chart show how the indicator varies across Trafford.
+The choropleth map and lollipop chart show how the indicator varies across Sheffield.
 The <a href="https://github.com/laurie-platt/ward_data" target="_blank">data</a> and the <a href="https://github.com/laurie-platt/ward_data" target="_blank">R code</a> to obtain and clean the data are available to download using the buttons provided.
 The app includes a brief introduction to the wards.

 <br>